riverdev/Ground-Zero-NestJS/src/readme/app.readme.md

 # Features included in unit-base

-- The features included in this branch come from other branches,
+- The features included in this [unit-base] branch are:
-    1. A CI/CD pipeline, (docker & github actions) - branch source is : [work](this branch)
+    1. A CI/CD pipeline, see Dockerfile & .github/workflows yml files and also the release.config.js.
-    2. A simple user file-system db module              [work-8-fsdb]
+    2. A simple user file-system db module, see ./src/modules/user-filedb
-    3. Swagger support for OpenAPI documentation        [work-6-swgr]
+    3. ConfigModule and environement var managment , see .src/config folder
-    4. ConfigModule and environement var managment      [work-6-cnfg]
+    4. Swagger support for OpenAPI documentation
-    5. NestJs logger support                            [work-6-logr]
+    5. NestJs logger support

 ## How to use Swagger OpenAPI feature